-- Children's knowledge and understanding; for example, information on health, understanding of rules, understanding of health and safety procedures, and the meaning of ideas including democracy. - How well children can use their knowledge and understanding in developing skills and attitudes; for example, through participating in discussions, group tasks and activities, managing conflict, making decisions and promoting positive relationships. - Recorded work is marked in line with the school's marking policy.
+- Children's knowledge and understanding; for example, information on health, understanding of rules, understanding of health and safety procedures, and the meaning of ideas including democracy. - How well children can use their knowledge and understanding in developing skills and attitudes; for example, through participating in discussions, group tasks and activities, managing conflict, making decisions and promoting positive relationships.
+Recorded work is marked in line with the school's marking policy.

-Attainment and effort in PSHE (inc. Relationships Education & Health Education) will now be included in each child's annual report to parents.
+Attainment and effort in PSHE (inc. Relationships Education & Health Education) is included in each child's annual report to parents which is written and shared with families towards the end of the Summer Term.